 There’s no question which movie tops our charts today: Walt Disney premiered Snow White and the Seven Dwarfs on this date in 1937, and transformed the entire animation field as a result.
-78 years later, it’s still the greatest cartoon of all time: a stunning triumph in every sense of the word, cementing Disney’s fortunes and single-handedly creating the animated feature film.
+80 years later, it’s still the greatest cartoon of all time: a stunning triumph in every sense of the word, cementing Disney’s fortunes and single-handedly creating the animated feature film in the process.

 Disney also released a lesser-but-respectable pair of flicks today: The Swiss Family Robinson hit theaters in 1960; and their unfortunate Star Wars rip-off, The Black Hole arrived in 1979.
 Neither of them is particularly good, but they’ve earned a certain level of affection from Disney-philes.